Other Locations

 Also what should be mentioned in this section are some of the trees that are to be found as roadside plantings.
 These can include the likes of some good specimen trees of more common species, but also some perhaps more unusual ones.
 In Wanstead Park Avenue are one or two specimens of claret ash Fraxinus angustifolia ssp. oxycarpa 'Raywood' - striking in the Autumn colours which give the common name.
 Monkey puzzles Araucaria araucaria have long been a favourite and are well known, and the loquats have already been mentioned, but there are also some palm trees including Chusan palm Trachycarpus fortunei and Canary palm Phoenix canariensis, for example.
 When will somebody plant the first Wollemi pine in Wanstead? (see here)

 In building up a picture of the plant-life of the Wanstead area, particular attention has been paid to areas such as Wanstead Park, and very little to some of the localities mentioned in this section.
-It is hoped that this may gradually be rectified, but it is likely that this will be a slow process!
+It is hoped that this may gradually be rectified, but it is likely that this will be a slow process.

 top